-Thus, not surprisingly, a husband's consumption is higher whereas his wife's is lower under NR than under ER.
-Capital accumulation (growth) is higher under ER for two reasons: first, under ER the household internalizes the benefit to both spouses of an additional unit of investment in a child (as opposed to solely the husband's benefit in NR) and, second, the value of an additional unit of investment in a child's household (for any given level of k') is higher since the marginal unit will benefit equally both the child and the child's spouse rather than only the child.
+Thus, not surprisingly, a husband's consumption is higher whereas his wife's consumption is lower under NR relative to ER.
+Capital accumulation (growth) is higher under ER.
+There are two opposing forces determining the latter.
+On the one hand, the value of an additional unit of investment in a child's household (for any given level of k') is higher under ER than under NR since the marginal unit will benefit equally one's daughter and one's son.
+That is, the implicit tax faced by a father trying to make a girl better off under NR is absent as an additional unit of capital increases a daughter's consumption utility directly rather than only indirectly via her children's welfare.
+On the other hand, the desire to bequeath is lower under ER as, ceteris paribus, a man's consumption is smaller (since both spouses now consume equally), rendering the marginal utility of consumption higher.